Allied Digital Services Limited

 a. in the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation and there are no material departures;

-b. such accounting policies and applied them consistently and made judgments andestimates that are reasonable and prudent so as to give a true and fair view of the stateof affairs of the Company as at March 31 2016 and of the profitof the Company for that period;
+b. such accounting policies and applied them consistently and the Directors madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as at 31st March 2017 and of the profitof the Company for that period;

-d. the annual accounts of the Company have been prepared on a going concern basis;
+d. the annual accounts on a going concern basis;

-e. internal financial controls to be followed by the company and that such internalfinancial controls are adequate and were operating effectively and;
+e. internal financial controls have been laid down to be followed by the Company andthat such internal financial controls are adequate and were operating effectively;

 f. proper systems have been devised to ensure compliance with the provisions of allapplicable laws and that such systems are adequate and operating effectively.